nss-programmer/nss-programmer.github.io/_posts/2017-12-20-Logistic-Regression.md

 ---
 layout: post
-title: Explaning Logistic Regression to a novice
+title: How to explain Logistic Regression to a novice
 ---